 One last point.
-When the simulated device sends or received frame over the LAN you will also see that a port A output changes for a short time - this is a port set as link status output.
+When the simulated device sends or received frame over the LAN you will also see that a port output changes for a short time - this is a port set as link status output.

-7. I suggest that you now close the μ Tasker environment simulation window using the normal method File | Exit or by clicking on the close cross in the top right hand corner.

-This standard termination will cause the selected NIC to be saved to a file in the project simulation directory called NIC.ini and so you will not have to configure it the next time you start the μ Tasker environment simulation.

-8. Now I'm sure you are not yet satisfied with the progress so let's execute the project again (short cut F5) and this time we will do something a bit more interesting.
+- 7. I suggest that you now close the μ Tasker environment simulation window using the normal method File | Exit or by clicking on the close cross in the top right hand corner. - This standard termination will cause the selected NIC to be saved to a file in the project simulation directory called NIC.ini and so you will not have to configure it the next time you start the μ Tasker environment simulation. - 8.
+Now I'm sure you are not yet satisfied with the progress so let's execute the project again (short cut F5) and this time we will do something a bit more interesting.
 Start your Internet Explorer and check its settings in Tools | Options.
 In the extended register, search for the check box to configure passive FTP and ensure that it is deactivated.
 Once this is the case, exit the option dialogue and type in the following address ftp://192.168.0.3 (or the address of your device).
 Hit the enter key and you will establish an FTP connection to the simulated device.
-It is normal that the directory is empty - I mean this is a fresh device which has never page is in fact compiled as standard into the code of the web server and it is returned when any other requested one is not found....